Ivan Kalyayev: Bomber

 In Yaroslavl, Kalyayev befriended the Socialist-Revolutionaries and writers Boris Savinkov and Aleksey Remizov, and decided to completely devote his life to revolutionary actions.
 At that time Kalyayev became convinced that political terror was the only way to realize his political ideas.
 He met Evno Azef, the commander of the SR Combat Organization and volunteered to perform political assassinations.

 Kalyayev served as backup in the assassination of Interior Minister Vyacheslav Pleve.
 However, Pleve was killed by another member of the team, Yegor Sozonov, and Kalyayev did not ultimately need to use his bomb.
 The next to be killed was the General-Governor of Moscow and uncle of Tsar Nicholas II, Grand Duke Sergei Alexandrovich.

 Assassination of Grand Duke Sergei

 The assassination was planned for 15 February 1905.
 On that day, the Duke was to visit a Bolshoi Theatre show that was a fundraiser for the Red Cross.
 Kalyayev was supposed to attack the carriage as it approached the theatre.
 Everything went as expected.
-Kalyaev was about to throw his bomb at the carriage of the Grand Duke, but he noticed that Sergei Alexandrovich's wife (Grand Duchess Elizabeth Fyodorovna) and young nephews (children of the Grand Duke Pavel Alexandrovich) were also in the carriage, and he aborted the assassination.
+Kalyaev was about to throw his bomb at the carriage of the Grand Duke, but he noticed that Sergei Alexandrovich's wife (Grand Duchess Elizabeth Fyodorovna) and young niece and nephew (children of the Grand Duke Pavel Alexandrovich) were also in the carriage, and he aborted the assassination.

 He carried out the assassination two days later, killing the Grand Duke and his coachman as the Grand Duke was approaching his official residence in the Moscow Kremlin.
 Kalyayev was arrested immediately.